Contact us at 540.568.3989 or

 Q: What other computer products does the Madison CyberZone sell?

-A: The Madison CyberZone carries academically priced software (savings up to 80%) from Microsoft, Adobe, Apple, and many other software publishers.
+A: The Madison CyberZone carries academically priced software (savings up to 80%) from Adobe, SPSS and many other software publishers.
 We also carry printers and accessories from Lexmark, Epson, HP, and Canon.
 Need cables?
-We have printer, USB, FireWire, power, and many more.
-Additional accessories include blank CDs and DVDs, external hard drives, headsets, headphones, USB thumb drives, mice, keyboards, laptop sleeves and much more.
+We have printer, USB, HDMI, Lightning, Thunder, power and many more.
+Additional accessories include phonecases, blank CDs and DVDs, external hard drives, headsets, bluetooth speakers, headphones, USB thumb drives, mice, keyboards, laptop sleeves and much more.
 Our All Together One accessory kit contains all the initial items needed and is sold at a heavily discounted price.
 If we don't have what you're looking for in stock, we can usually order it and have it for you in a few days.
 We strive to carry all items that you'll need for your computer so you can be successful and enjoy using your computer.

 Q: What are the terms and conditions of sale from the Madison CyberZone?

 A: Due to industry trends, availability and pricing on all items is subject to change or discontinuation at any time without prior notice.
 For these reasons, we reserve the right to cancel any order at any time.
 The price on the date you place the order is final.
 All purchases are subject to state sales tax.
-Purchase of academically priced merchandise is for eligible JMU students, parents, faculty, and staff only, and requires a valid JMU ID Card or other proof of eligibility.
+Purchase of academically priced merchandise is for eligible JMU students, parents, faculty and staff only, and requires a valid JMU ID Card or other proof of eligibility.

 If your system is Dead-On-Arrival, you must notify the Madison CyberZone within 1 business day to qualify for a return or replacement.
-The Madison CyberZone will provide you with a return label for the DOA computer and will order you a new replacement computer or refund your purchase depending on your preference and the availabilty of a replacement.
+The Madison CyberZone will provide you with a return label to the JMU Bookstore for the DOA computer and will order you a new replacement computer or refund your purchase depending on your preference and the availability of a replacement.
 Contacting the manufacturer directly usually complicates and delays the replacement process.

 Return Policies; Exchanges: